MattiaToscanelli/global-terrorism-analysis/README.md

 # Global terrorism analysis

 ## Introduction
 This project shows analyses regarding terrorist attacks from 1970 to 2017.
-General, temporal, and geographical analyses are performed.
+General, temporal, and geographical analyses are performed. <br><br>
+Take a look at the notebook [here](https://mattiatoscanelli.github.io/global-terrorism-analysis/).

 ## Team
 - Bryan Beffa